telefonicaid/iot-activation/tutorials/BP_DataBridge.md

 - [KITE Platform](Kite_Platform.md#access-step-by-step-using-the-curl-command) Certificates files
 - A Telefónica Internet Protocol security [(IPsec)](BP_IPsec.md)

-If you use a SIM from the Thinx laboratory you will not have access to the Kite Platform.
+If you use a SIM from the Thinx testing network you will not have access to the Kite Platform, it is not currently available.

 [![pic](pictures/utils/arrow_up.png)](#table-of-contents)